 Additionally, Santa Ana Regional Water Board staff will consider the Human Right to Water as applicable when addressing impaired waterbodies, as described in Resolution R8-2019-0078.
 The Resolution directed staff to implement a work plan that includes tasks to ensure that the Santa Ana Regional Water Board programs are equitably and consistently administered and are supportive of the Human Right to Water in all communities.

-Santa Ana Water Board staff meet on a regular basis in a task force format with major water purveyors, wastewater agencies, various other permitted agencies, members of the public, and nongovernmental agencies.
+Santa Ana Regional Water Board staff meet on a regular basis in a task force format with major water purveyors, wastewater agencies, various other permitted agencies, members of the public, and nongovernmental agencies.
 Watershed-wide collaboration has been the key to the development of TMDL programs and a comprehensive waste load allocation model.
 Technical knowledge-sharing and financial cost-sharing amongst interested parties has helped board staff establish, review, and revise TMDL programs for multiple waterbodies.

 For the purpose of the triennial review exercise, TMDL projects are ranked as the number 1 priority.
 Individual TMDL projects receive a sub-ranking of a, b, c, etc. A workplan is subsequently developed by assessing the amount of time each highly ranked project is estimated to take and the staff resources available during the next triennial period.
 The current high priority TMDL projects are itemized in Table 7-2: Schedule for Santa Ana TMDLs and Other Efforts to Address Impaired Waters.